-For each parameter, the Examiner compares the Candidate's submission to a WREB-developed answer key and uses a five (5) point scale to assign a score.
-Candidates' responses to additional items are scored in a similar manner.
-(Scoring Criteria is listed on Pages 9-10.)
+For each of these criteria, the examiner compares the candidate's submission to a WREBdeveloped answer key and uses a five (5) point scale to assign a score.
+Responses to additional items are scored in a similar manner.
+(Scoring Criteria is listed on Pages 10-11.)

-The median (middle) score of the three Examiners for each of the five categories (listed above) of the treatment plan and each of the questions/tasks are added and averaged to obtain the overall score.
-Each category of the treatment plan and each question are of equal value.
-An average score of 3.00 or higher is required for passing.
+The median (middle) scores for each of the five treatment plan criteria and each of the questions/tasks are averaged within each case and then averaged across the three cases to obtain the overall score.
+An average score of 3.00 or higher is required to pass the CTP section.

-It is important to submit a response for every question or task; unanswered items receive a score of 1.
+It is important to submit a response for every item; unanswered (blank) items receive a score of 1.
+If there are no recommended treatment modifications for the case, write "None" as the response.
 Responses should be checked for accuracy.
 Examiners will score exactly what is written.

 Equating procedures are used to address variation in difficulty among the various cases and forms of the examination.
-Equating ensures that Candidates of comparable competency are equally likely to pass the examination.
+Equating ensures that candidates of comparable competency are equally likely to pass.